Sasakawa Peace Foundation

 Careers

-In August 2018, the SPF obtained Roster Consultative Status for NGOs in United Nations Social and Economic Council (ECOSOC) and became one of the world’s leading non-profit organizations allowing the organization the right to express its views in UN Conferences.
-In the SPF, researchers with diverse backgrounds and expertise are active at the forefront of fields of international cooperation.
-We look forward to welcoming you as a member of our team to realize our goals and make the world better!
+In August 2018, SPF was granted Special Consultative Status for NGOs by the UN Social and Economic Council (ECOSOC), making the foundation one of the world’s leading non-profit organizations with the ability to express its views in UN conferences.
+At SPF, we strive to bring together researchers and staff with diverse backgrounds and expertise who are also active at the forefront of international cooperation.
+We look forward to welcoming you as a member of our team to realize our goals and work together to create a stronger international society!

 Open positions